pwbriggs/music-assistant.github.io/docs/ui.md

 Searches can be done via any combinbination of words or partial words and also via a URL to a provider such as `https://open.spotify.com/album/0BwWUstDMUbgq2NYONRqlu`

-Results, limited to a maaximum of 50 items, are returned in the six categories of Top Results, Tracks, Artists, Albums, Playlists and Radio.
+Results, limited to a maximum of 50 items, are returned in the six categories of Top Results, Tracks, Artists, Albums, Playlists and Radio.
 Context sensitive menus are available for the various items.
 ***************************************************************

 ## Player Bar